Cipher-unhsiV/Cipher-unhsiV/README.md

 <br/>

-- 🔭 I live in Chennai
+- 🔭 I'm living in Chennai

 - ⚡ I’m pursuing my UG at **Sri Venkateswara College of Engineering** --> _B.tech_ in _Artificial Intelligence and Data Science_ --> 1st year